Day 15: To Roncesvalles**

 The mountainous French Basque country between St. Jean-Pied-de-Port and Spain

-Bikers who don’t mind an extra climb of 375 meters ( 1,230 feet) may be tempted to take the high route (D428), the so-called Route Napoleon, the route Napoleon took to invade Spain.
+Bikers who don’t mind an extra climb of 375 meters ( 1,230 feet) may be tempted to take the high route (D428), the so-called Route Napoleon, because it is the route Napoleon took to invade Spain.
 It crosses a pass called the Col Leopoeder at 1,430 meters (4, 692 feet)—a climb of 1,270meters (4,166 feet) before descending to the Puerta de Ibañeta and Roncesvalles.
 The Route Napoleon is entirely upon a ridge, with good views, whereas the main road follows the river and then contours up a mountainside.
 Ancient pilgrims used both routes, but favored the higher one, as it was out in the open, and less subject to surprise attack by marauders.
 Road bikers can visit a nearby pass called the Col d’Arnosteguy, with views down into Spain.
 To descend to Roncesvalles from the Route Napoleon, at the point where the walking route branches right (~12.9 km from the start), follow, perhaps on foot, the mainly level Camino path for about 5.7km until you encounter the dirt gravel surface Road NA 2033.
 This zigzags down 370 meters in roughly 4 km (~10%) to the Col de Ibañeta and from there descend on the highway to Roncesvalles.
-The direct walking route which turns left almost immediately from NA2033, is considered to be far too steep for bicycles.
+The direct walking route which turns left from NA2033 almost immediately, is considered to be too steep for bicycles.

 Beware of bad weather and the possibility of gale-force winds at elevation (on any of the routes to Roncesvalles/) that could blow you off the road, and possibly over a cliff, and also beware of freezing weather at altitude.
 More than one pilgrim has lost their life.
 With a bad forecast, or bad weather, don’t set out.